How To Protect Your Business Against IoT Security Risks

 - Continuous software updates to patch bugs, and address known vulnerabilities.

 - On-premises data logistics software should also protect and monitor the IoT network, and isolate external threat entry points as a firewall would.

 - API access compartmentalization using keys and tokens.

 - Eliminate multicast or broadcast messaging over the IP network.

 - Ensure regular security vulnerability scans on the IoT software.

 What’s to Come for IoT and PoE in 2018?

 We’re excited to see how IoT and PoE technology grow in 2018.
 With countless opportunities for IoT devices to simplify life and improve productivity, we expect 2018 to bring some great new devices to market.
 One thing’s for sure - security is a hot topic in IoT and PoE and we don’t expect that to change.
 2018 will bring with it new security advancements in some of the most popular smart devices and new challenges in cybersecurity posed by IoT.

 Want to Learn More About PoE and Its Role in IoT?

 Power over Ethernet will revolutionize smart buildings as we know it.
 Want to discover the power of PoE?
-Request a demo to learn about how Igor can bring your office space into the cutting edge age of smart technology.
+Sign up for our newsletter for all the latest industry news and insights and to continue learning about how Igor can bring your office space into the cutting edge age of smart technology.